cadebryant/AccountMerger/README.md

 ## Unit Testing
 This project provides a [unit testing subproject](AccountMerger.UnitTests/), which includes some basic functionality tests, in addition to sample test data (input and expected output) embedded as resources.

+## System Requirements
+Editing, debugging, and building the project requires the following:
+- Microsoft's .NET 6.0 platform (or later).
+- Visual Studio 2022 (any edition).